penborter/stretch/README.md

 Variations of these two colours are then derived and used throughout the site.
 It is recommended that you choose a pair of colours with a high contrast; at the very least you'll want to be able to read the `$light`-coloured text on a `$dark`-coloured background, and vice-versa.

-[Here](https://randoma11y.com/) is a suggested resource for two-colour
+[Here](https://randoma11y.com/) is a suggested resource for generating two-colour pairs.

 ### List.html